linux-wsl2/linux-wsl2.github.io/README.md

 - [ ] MSI-based installer

 ---
+### About
+Linux for WSL2 (or Linux-WSL2) is a project by [@rmnscnce](github.com/rmnscnce) to bring the latest upstream Linux kernel for WSL2.
+The kernel included in standard WSL2 environment — while stable, is not the latest, even in its `longterm` variant.
+Using Linux-WSL2 is a great way to get the newest experience brought by Linux to your WSL2 environments

-### Join Linux-WSL2!
+### Get involved
-Want to join the organization?
-Send an email to rmnscnce@ya.ru with "[LXWSL2_APPLINFO `ddmmyyyy of mail`]" included in the title to ask about applications
+Email linux-wsl2@ya.ru to get information about getting involved in Linux-WSL2